dverdin/writings/2018-Hackathon-report.md

 Baring any strong opposition from the community, developers should use it when working on Sympa.

  - [use Moo](https://metacpan.org/pod/Moo): for *object orientation*
- - [use Types::Standard](https://metacpan.org/pod/Types::Standard): to make *type checking* both automatic and explcit in the code
+ - [use Types::Standard](https://metacpan.org/pod/Types::Standard): to make *type checking* both automatic and explicit in the code
  - [use Function::Parameters](https://metacpan.org/pod/Function::Parameters): to get functions (and object methods) signatures.
  - [use Path::Tiny](https://metacpan.org/pod/Path::Tiny): for any filesystem manipulation.